radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/global-configuration-commands.md

 "specialSettings(SKIP_HOSTNAME_VERIFICATION)" -value "true"
 ```

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - Bypassing the hostname checking of the certificate used for internal SSL (HTTPS) communication between cluster nodes is generally not recommended.**
+>Bypassing the hostname checking of the certificate used for internal SSL (HTTPS) communication between cluster nodes is generally not recommended.

 #### Enabling Global Interception Script